Atlantic Highlands, New Jersey: Sports

-Atlantic Highlands Recreation Committee runs many events in town throughout the year including a Summer Concert Series in the harbor, youth programs such as basketball in the winter and soccer in the fall.
+Atlantic Highlands Recreation Committee organizes youth sports programs such as basketball in the winter, a field hockey clinic in the summer, and soccer in the fall.
+Sandy Hook Little League offers baseball and softball in the spring.

 Parks and recreation

-Atlantic Highlands has a large park system with eight borough-owned parks and two county operated parks.
+Atlantic Highlands has eight parks owned by the borough and two operated by the county.
 One of larger parks is Lenape Woods.
 It is nestled among tall trees and steep slopes, Lenape Woods offers approximately 51 acre of natural woodlands and freshwater wetlands that are the headwaters to Many Mind Creek.
 Many groups and local residents volunteer their time to maintain the woods.
 Monmouth County operates two parks in the town, Henry Hudson Trail and Mount Mitchill Scenic Overlook.
 Henry Hudson Trail runs 9 mi from the Aberdeen/Keyport border at the intersection of Lloyd Road and Clark Street to the Atlantic Highlands border at Avenue D, and has been expanded to connect to Highlands.
 Mount Mitchill Scenic Overlook is located about 266 ft above sea level, at the highest natural elevation from Maine to the Yucatán, providing views of Sandy Hook, Sandy Hook Bay, Raritan Bay and the New York skyline.
 This 12 acre site is also home to Monmouth County's 9/11 Memorial.